About Vatican Museums

 The Raphael Rooms

-The Stanza of Raphael Rooms consists of four rooms that make a part of the apartment where JJulius II resided.
+The Stanze of Raphael room consists of four rooms that make up a part of the apartment where Julius II resided.
 This apartment is located on the second floor of the Pontifical Palace and was used by his successors as well.
 You can stare in wonder at the frescoes painted on the walls by Raphael back in the early 16th century.
 These paintings marked the period of the High Renaissance in Europe, and you can note the detailed brush strokes and figurine study that justifies Raphael’s genius.

 Gregorian Etruscan Museum